 The AP Biology course is designed to be the equivalent of a college introductory Biology course.
 The course differs significantly from introductory high school Biology with respect to the textbook, the range and depth of topics, laboratory work, and the time and effort required of students.
 AP Biology aims to provide students with the conceptual framework, factual knowledge, and analytical skills necessary to develop an understanding of modern biology and to help students gain an appreciation for science as a process.
 Four big ideas are presented in the course: evolution, cellular processes (energy and communication), genetics and information transfer, and interactions.

-CHEMISTRY AP - Juniors / Seniors - 1 credit
+CHEMISTRY AP (HONORS) - Juniors / Seniors - 1 credit

-ENGINEERING (RG, DE or H) - Sophomores / Juniors / Seniors - 1 credit
+ENGINEERING (CP or HONORS) DE - Sophomores / Juniors / Seniors - 1 credit

 This course introduces students to the engineering design process.
 Students embark on several inquiry-based laboratory exercises in which they design, fabricate and test a scientific concept.
 Students will also participate in seminars and workshops on special topics of science and engineering as deemed appropriate by the instructor.
-This course may be taken for honors credit and/or dual enrollment credit through University of Texas at Austin.
+This course may be taken for dual enrollment credit through the University of Texas at Austin.

 ENVIRONMENTAL SCIENCE - Freshman / Sophomores / Juniors / Seniors - Elective - 1 credit

-This is a field intensive course with instruction provided through outdoor activities.
+This is a field intensive course with instruction provided through outdoor activities and data collection.
 The central theme of study is the interactions of organisms with each other and with their surroundings.
 Parallels are drawn between the balance of life in nature and the balance, or lack of balance, in the "human” system of life.
-As part of the course, students participate in three service learning initiatives whereby they grow and harvest produce in SSA’s community garden to donate to the Covington Food Bank, they grow the marsh grass, Bitter panicum, to plant on the beaches of Grand Isle in an effort to slow down coastal erosion, and sample nearby beaches and waters for microplastic pollution
+As part of the course, students participate in two service learning initiatives whereby they grow and harvest produce in SSA’s community garden to donate to the Covington Food Bank and they transplant and grow the marsh grass, Bitter panicum, to plant on the beaches of Grand Isle in an effort to slow down coastal erosion.

-ENVIRONMENTAL SCIENCE AP - Sophomores / Juniors / Seniors - Elective - 1 credit
+ENVIRONMENTAL SCIENCE AP (HONORS) - Sophomores / Juniors / Seniors - Elective - 1 credit

-PHYSICS I AP - Juniors / Seniors - 1 credit
+PHYSICS I AP (HONORS) - Juniors / Seniors - 1 credit

 AP Physics I is an algebra-based course in general physics.
 It is equivalent to a one-semester introductory level college physics course.
 Topics covered include Newtonian mechanics, energy and momentum, mechanical waves and an introduction to DC circuits.
 The primary emphasis of this course is twofold - the development of physical concepts to solve multi-step algebraic problems and to gain personal experience in scientific inquiry.